-provide light and safe passage for nighttime trips in the dark in your home, and because of their low wattage they also save electricity.
-The one included in your kit has a light sensor so it only operates in the dark and use up to 90% less energy.
-The LED bulbs in your kit are dimmable.
+Nightlight Nightlights can provide light and safe passage for nighttime trips in the dark in your home, and because of their low wattage they also save electricity.
+The one included in your kit has a light sensor so it only operates in the dark this winter.
+For energy saving benefits, set your thermostat at 68 degrees.
+Also lower it another 5 degrees at night or when you leave home for an hour or r affect how the temperature in your home feels.
+To ensure that you are maximizing your home heating systems, observe your room temperature and humidity and thermostat against the monitor.
+3. If it is below or above the range, consider how to increase or decrease the humidity in your home.